MicrosoftDocs/architecture-center/docs/guide/multitenant/service/aks-content.md

 - **Cost efficiency:** Consolidating applications into a single cluster or a set of clusters reduces hardware and operational costs associated with running separate clusters, one for each tenant.
 - **Resource optimization:** It enables better utilization of resources by allowing workloads from different tenants to share the cluster’s capacity, adjusting dynamically to demand.
-- **Simplified Management:** Administrative tasks such as upgrades, security patches, and backups can be streamlined across the cluster, enhancing efficiency.
+- **Simplified management:** Administrative tasks such as upgrades, security patches, and backups can be streamlined across the cluster, enhancing efficiency.
 - **Improved Scalability:** With multitenancy, the cluster can scale more efficiently as resources can be shared among tenants, allowing for better handling of increased workloads.
 - **Enhanced Flexibility:** Multitenancy enables tenants to easily adjust their resource allocation based on their specific needs, leading to increased flexibility in managing their workloads.
 - **Effective Resource Monitoring:** By having a centralized view of resource usage across tenants, administrators can gain better insights into resource utilization and make informed decisions to optimize the cluster's performance.